-Dame Kelly Holmes Joins LIBRA in the Battle Against Blood Cancers
+Dame Kelly Holmes MBE Supports LIBRA in the Battle Against Blood Cancers

-Olympic athlete Dame Kelly Holmes has taken up the role of ambassador for The Lions International Blood Research Appeal (LIBRA) as she campaigns to raise awareness of blood cancer after losing her mother to myeloma.
+Col Dame Kelly Holmes MBE (mil) is a proud supporter of The Lions International Blood Research Appeal (LIBRA) as she campaigns to raise awareness of blood cancer after losing her mother to myeloma.

 The blood tests came back with an abnormality and so they sent Pam for a bone marrow biopsy, which later confirmed she had multiple myeloma.

 Kelly’s mum and family were extremely shocked as they had never heard of myeloma, and they were upset to discover unfortunately, myeloma is currently an incurable (terminal) cancer.
 However, the consultant reassured them that there were plenty of different treatment options.

 Treatments for myeloma can be very effective at controlling the disease, reducing symptoms and improving quality of life.
 Pam stayed positive through her initial chemotherapy cycle and when it relapsed she remained positive as there were still options available and that kept everyone’s hopes high.

 Kelly’s mother underwent chemotherapy and had a stem cell transplant, which initially made her feel much better, but she died suddenly while in hospital on August 7 last year, aged 64.
 Today, Dame Kelly throws her support behind LIBRA to help patients like her mother.